WHAT DOES AN ASSESSOR DO?

 WHAT DO I DO WITH IT?

-Before you consider applying for assessment, consider the following questions:
+Before you apply for assessment, consider the following questions:

 1. Is the manuscript ready for appraisal?

 Your manuscript needs to be correctly formatted for submission (as you would prepare it to send to a publisher).
-It must be printed on one side only of A4 paper, in 12 point type (I prefer Times New Roman), with a header at the top right hand corner of the page containing the title and pagination.
+It must be formatted for A4 , double spaced in 12 point type (I prefer Times New Roman), with a header at the top right hand corner of the page containing the title and pagination.
 The title page should include the title, your name and the word count and your contact details.

 It will have been read by several friends and relations and is ready to be read by a stranger.